Finding your quiet spot on Treasure Island is easy - there's nearly four miles of beaches

 Weddings on the beach

 Our beaches are home to many weddings all year 'round, but especially in June.
-Weddings on the beach require no permit.
-You will need a permit, however, if you want to do any of the following:
+Weddings on the beach require a permit.

-Generally, people conduct their wedding ceremony on the beach or down by the shoreline, then head back to their hotel or motel for the reception, especially during the months from May to October, when the weather here is pretty hot (90 to 95 degrees) and the humidity is about 80%.
+Generally, people conduct their wedding ceremony on the beach or down by the shoreline, then head back to their hotel or motel for the reception, especially during the months from May to October, when the weather here is pretty hot (90 to 95 degrees) and the humidity is about a gazillion percent.

 CLICK HERE FOR BEACH AND BEACH PAVILION RULES AND REGULATIONS